-- 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to FMT MTD.1/INI DIS - 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC]
+2. carrying out the PACE Protocol according to [ICAO-TR-SAC], to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC]

-on behalf of the user to be performed before the user is identified.
+3. to read the Initialization Data if it is not disabled by TSF according to FMT MTD.1/INI DIS on behalf of the user to be performed before the user is identified.